 Heparin Impurity Screening

-There have been instances of contaminant observed in heparin pharmaceutical products and some medical devices, such as certain catheters.
-To ensure the safety of heparin-containing products it is important to test the heparin active pharmaceutical ingredient (API) in these products.
+Instances of contaminants observed in heparin pharmaceutical products and some medical devices, such as certain catheter products have driven the need for robust analytical approaches to detect/identify and quantify these contaminants.
+To ensure the safety of heparin-containing products, it is important to test the heparin active pharmaceutical ingredient (API) in these products.

 It is recommended that both screening techniques be used for the heparin API prior to batch release.
 These analytical approaches can also be used for GMP compliant finished product quality control (QC) applications.
 Contact our experts for specific requirements, including testing via CE (Capillary electrophoresis) at one of our GMP pharmaceutical laboratories.
 Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards

 Need help or have a question?